 Here are some questions you can ask your doctor at your follow-up appointment and some information about what you might hear in response.

 It’s hard to say why antihistamines work for some people and not for others.
-But it’s not uncommon for antihistamines to be ineffective.
-Studies on the effectiveness of antihistamines for chronic hives have shown a response rate as low as 44 percent.
+But it’s not uncommon for antihistamines to be or become ineffective.

 Even if you can’t identify the cause of your CIU, you may be able to pinpoint triggers that bring on outbreaks or increase the severity of your hives.